Government, councils and the emergency services rehearse for it regularly.

 They need to face their critics, speak compassionately and with purpose.

-Mr Khan did all of that though his communication.
+Mr Khan did all of that through his communication.

 But a number of others have trotted out bland lines about “lessons must be learned” in that passive, disinterested-sounding way.